 Access to Opportunity

-- Financial Aid Kickoff Mailing: Beginning in January 2016, select students in the class of 2016 will receive personalized packets in the mail with guidance and resources about financial aid, along with student and parent checklists to help them complete their FAFSA and CSS/Financial Aid PROFILE® applications.
+- Financial Aid Kickoff Mailing: Students who received the September mailing will also receive a follow-up packet of information with personalized guidance and resources about financial aid, along with student and parent checklists to help them complete their FAFSA and CSS/Financial Aid PROFILE® applications.
 A list of free resources from the U.S. Department of Education and the College Board will be included in the brochure.

-- Why Not Us?: In partnership with Roadtrip Nation, “Why Not Us?” is a film about how first-generation college students can navigate barriers.
-In addition to airing across the country on PBS, CBWhyNotUs.org provides for the film’s use by schools and community-based organizations in programming, including a link to the full version of the documentary, a companion discussion guide with links to college planning resources, a five minute promotional trailer, and information on the students.
+- Why Not Us?: Produced in partnership with Roadtrip Nation, Why Not Us? is a film about the ways in which first-generation college students can navigate barriers.
+CBWhyNotUs.org supplies the film— which aired across the country on PBS — to schools and community-based organizations.
+The site includes a link to the full version of the documentary, a companion discussion guide with links to college planning resources, a five-minute promotional trailer, and information on the students in the film.